 |Transportation:||Shuttle bus from the port stops at the west corner of the square, right where Via Cogorano starts.|

-Editor Points: Once one of the largest and most beautiful squares in Livorno, which inspired many an architect - it is said that Inigo Jones designed the Covent Garden square based on the Piazza Grande.
-It had originally separated the Town Hall from the Cathedral but, after WW II, the Piazza Grande was severed when a building (known as Pallazo Grande) was built in the middle of it.
+Once one of the largest and most beautiful squares in Livorno, which inspired many an architect - it is said that Inigo Jones designed the Covent Garden square based on the Piazza Grande.
+It had originally separated the Town Hall from the Cathedral but, after WW II, the Piazza Grande was severed when a building (known as Palazzo Grande) was built in the middle of it.
 Today, this piazza is a bustling hub within the city, where the city buses run.
 The piazza was originally designed in the late 16th century and it was reconstructed after World War II.

 |Architect:||Part of Bernardo Buontalenti urban planning|

 |Highlights:||The Cattedrale di San Francesco or Duomo dominates the square.|